isomerpages/moe-nyjc-ecg/_higher-education/Personal Statement Writing/Aptitude Based Admissions.md

 </li>
 <li>
 <p>Made significant contributions or attained outstanding achievements in
-area of work or internship relevant to the programme applied</p>
+area of work or internship relevant to the programme applied.</p>
 </li>
 </ul>
 </li>
 <li>
-<p>In addition to providing information above, applicants must submit an
+<p>Applicants are encouraged to provide details on their achievements, an
-essay of not more than 300 words under ABA section of the application form and at least 1 (maximum 2) appraisal online to support their applications.</p>
+essay of not more than 500 words under ABA section of the application form and submit at least 1 (maximum 2) appraisal online to support their applications.&nbsp;</p>
 </li>
 <li>
 <p>Shortlisted candidates may be required to attend an interview and present